-The “O” Antiphons are part of the ancient and venerable tradition of the Roman Church going back to at least the eight century, if not sooner.
+The “O” Antiphons are part of the ancient and venerable tradition of the Roman Church going back to at least the eighth century, if not earlier.
 They are associated with Pope St. Gregory the Great.
 An antiphon is a short sentence that comes before or after a psalm or song in the liturgy.

 The “O” Antiphons are part of the final days of Advent leading up to Christmas.
 They begin on December 17 and go through December 23 and come before and after the Magnificat during the Liturgy of the Hours Evening Prayer.
 They are also the alleluia verse before the Gospel at Mass.

 English: O Wisdom, coming forth from the mouth of the Most High, reaching from one end to the other, mightily and sweetly ordering all things: Come and teach us the way of prudence.

 Latin: O Sapientia, quae ex ore Altissimi prodiisti, attingens a fine usque ad finem, fortiter suaviterque disponens omnia: veni ad docendum nos viam prudentiae.

 English: O Adonai, and leader of the House of Israel, who appeared to Moses in the fire of the burning bush and gave him the law on Sinai: Come and redeem us with an outstretched arm.

 Latin: O Adonai, et Dux domus Israel, qui Moysi in igne flammae rubi apparuisti, et ei in Sina legem dedisti: veni ad redimendum nos in brachio extento.